SaltwaterC/ftp-get/README.md

 ## About ![still maintained](http://stillmaintained.com/SaltwaterC/ftp-get.png)

-Simple FTP client for node.js.
+Simple FTP client for node.js implemented in pure JavaScript.
 Useful for downloading files from a remote location, therefore it implements just a small subset of the FTP protocol.
 Includes a method, modeled after HTTP's HEAD in order to check the existence of a remote resource without downloading its contents.
 The ftp.head() method uses the FTP SIZE command which a RFC 3659 extension to the protocol, since 2007.
+However, in practice most FTP servers implement the SIZE extension before the RFC publishing date.

 ## Installation